Monitoring Butler's memory usage using Grafana

 Hey data, are you there?

 So far so good.
-Let’s wait a few minutes and then verify that the InfluxDB database has received a few dataspoints.
+Let’s wait a few minutes and then verify that New Relic and/or InfluxDB has received a few dataspoints.
 There should be data with 15 second intervals, to be precise.

-Use the InfluxDB command line client to connect to InfluxDB and do a manual query:
+Using the InfluxDB command line client to connect to InfluxDB we can do a manual query:

 Indeed, there are a few data points in InfluxDB.
 Butler’s uptime monitor seems to be working.

 Grafana has excellent support for InfluxDB, it’s therefore a good way to visualise Butler memory use over time.

 To use the Grafana dashboard included in the Butler GitHub repository you first need to create a Grafana data source named